 |FlagQuery||Feather||Right click in an area to view the flags currently set.
 Performs the same function as /flag get area or /flag get wilderness.|

-Bundles provide a way of grouping flags together, allowing the user to bypass all the typing.
+Bundles allow you to group flags together so you can set them with a single command.
 New bundles can be added by command or by the server operator editing the bundle.yml file.
 Bundles maintain their own permissions system, they do not require a flag permission even if the flag is in the bundle.
 Below is a list of default bundles which serve as examples and can be edited or removed.
 These bundles will only function if their respective modules are installed.

 IMPORTANT: When adding new bundles by editing the file directly, the name should ALWAYS be lower case.
-Flag names are not case sensitive, and using bundle names with command in-game are not case sensitive.
+Flag names are not case sensitive, and using or adding bundles with commands in-game are not case sensitive.
 You may use in-line YAML list format if you wish.

 |BuildCreature||BuildGolem, BuildSnowman, BuildWither|